silviagenome/denovo_silvia_jaime/README.md

-# Comparison of de novo assemblies from Illumina and Oxford nanopore sequences in Dynastes tityus
+# Comparison of de novo assemblies from Illumina and Oxford nanopore sequences in _Dynastes tityus_
-This is a repository working as the annex of "Comparison of de novo assemblies from Illumina and Oxford nanopore sequences in Dynastes tityus" project.
+This is a repository working as the annex of "Comparison of de novo assemblies from Illumina and Oxford nanopore sequences in _Dynastes tityus_" project.

 ## Illumina short-reads
 The steps followed are: